 Q: As a liquor store, manufacturer, bar, restaurant, can I conduct tastings?

-A: Yes, a tasting involves consumption of beverage that must be done consistent with the Department of Health’s interim guidance on outdoor food service (seated guests, proper spacing, use of face coverings, etc.) found here, any other applicable guidance/law, including the ABC Law and SLA guidances.
+A: Yes, a tasting involves consumption of beverage that must be done consistent with the Department of Health’s interim guidance on food service (seated guests, proper spacing, use of face coverings, etc.) found here, any other applicable guidance/law, including the ABC Law and SLA guidances.
 The same rules apply for indoor service.

 Q: I am the owner of a restaurant/bar, may I offer trivia?